PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Image Anomaly Detection

-\textbf{Which are the best layers to finetune?} Fine-tuning all the layers, is prone to feature collapse, even with continual learning (see Tab.\ref{blocks_compare}).
-Finetuning Blocks 3 \& 4, or 2, 3 \& 4, results in similar performance.
-Finetuning only block 4 results in a very similar performance to linear whitening of the features according to the train samples (94.6 with whitening vs. 94.8 with finetuning only the last block).
-Similar effect as can be seen in the original DeepSVDD architecture (see also Tab.\ref{svdd_comp}, Appendix \ref{AppB}).
-We therefore recommend finetuning Blocks 3 \& 4.
+\textbf{Which are the best layers to finetune?} Fine-tuning all layers is prone to feature collapse, even with continual learning.
+We therefore recommend finetuning only layers 3 \& 4 (see ablation in App.~\ref{app:comparisons}).

-\textbf{DeepSVDD architectural changes:} DeepSVDD \citep{ruff2018deep} proposes various architectural changes, such as removing the bias parameters from the network, to prevent collapse to trivial features.
-We found empirically that the results obtained by the constrained architecture were about the same as those achieved with simple whitening of the data ($64.8\%$ vs. $64.6\%$, see Tab.\ref{svdd_comp}).
-We also ablated DeepSVDD by (re-)adding the biases into its LeNet architecture did not deteriorate its anomaly detection performance.
-Architectural modifications are not the focus of this work, further investigation into architectures less prone to feature collapse is left for future work.
+\textbf{DeepSVDD architectural changes:} DeepSVDD \cite{ruff2018deep} proposes various architectural changes, such as removing the bias parameters from the network, to prevent collapse to trivial features.
+To understand whether DeepSVDD gains its significant performance from its pretrained features or from its feature adaptation, we tried to replace its feature adaptation by closed-form linear data whitening.
+For both pretrained features and anomaly scoring, we used the DeepSVDD original code \cite{ruff2018deep}.
+We found empirically that the results obtained by the constrained architecture were about the same as those achieved with simple whitening of the data ($64.8\%$ vs. $64.6\%$, see App.~\ref{app:comparisons}).
+We ablated DeepSVDD by running it with the original LeNet (including biases) and found this did not deteriorate its anomaly detection performance.
+As architectural modifications are not the focus of this work, further investigation into architectures less prone to feature collapse is left for future work.